Sivill House

 Sivill House is a Grade II listed 76-flat council housing block on Columbia Road in Shoreditch, in the London Borough of Tower Hamlets.
 The building has 19-storeys, at a total height of 59 m.

-Sivill House was designed in the Constructivist style by Douglas Bailey, Francis Skinner and Berthold Lubetkin, the successors to the Tecton Group, and was completed in 1962.
-The nearby Dorset Estate was also designed by the same team.
+Sivill House was designed in the constructivist style by Douglas Bailey, Francis Skinner and Berthold Lubetkin, the successors to the Tecton Group, and was completed in 1962.
+The nearby Dorset Estate was designed by the same team.